 Luckily, we have 7 Great Back to School Writing Activities for you to help shake off the cobwebs and get your students’ writing skills back on par.
 Let’s get started.

-At the start of each school year, there’s likely to be a new face or two in the class and while 2 months isn’t a long time in the great scheme of things, our students can do a lot of growing and changing in that time.
+At the start of each school year, there’s likely to be a new face or two in the class, and while two months isn’t a long time in the grand scheme of things, our students can do a lot of growing and changing in that time.

-Ice-breaker writing activities give students a chance to connect with others in the class.
+Ice-breaker writing activities allow students to connect with others in the class.
 They give students some insight into the lives of their classmates.